Words for Tommy: “Brothers, Nothing Else”

 We were brothers.
 We are brothers.
 We always will be brothers.
 Nothing else matters.
 Nothing in the fucking world.

-This article was first posted in The Havok Journal on 23 JAN 15.
+This first appeared in The Havok Journal January 23, 2015.